Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 	<summary>AI Engine and PL Kernel details</summary>

 ## AI Engine and PL Kernel Details
 The design implements the LeNet CNN to perform digital classification on gray scale images.
-The AI Engine kernels have been covered in the [Tutorial Overview](#Tutorial Overview) section and more details will be provided in the [Software Design Details](#Software Design Details] section.
+The AI Engine kernels have been covered in the [Tutorial Overview](#tutorial-overview) section and more details will be provided in the [Software Design Details](#software-design-details) section.

 The PL kernels perform the following functions:
 *  loading input images of LeNet into block RAMs through the AXI interfaces